 ACCOUNTABILITY MECHANISMS

 In order to monitor the actions that different actors will take following the ICN2 and their impact, a monitoring and accountability framework will be defined through an inclusive process, in agreement with existing nutrition initiatives and processes, by June 2015.
-It will include agreed targets and indicators to monitor implementation and follow-up of the outcomes of the Rome Declaration on Nutrition adopted by ICN2 for eradicating hunger and all forms of malnutrition and to improve nutrition for all.
+It will include agreed age and gender-sensitive targets and indicators to monitor implementation and follow-up of the outcomes of the Rome Declaration on Nutrition adopted by ICN2 for eradicating hunger and all forms of malnutrition and to improve nutrition for all.

 Based on the framework, biannual reports will be produced and international meetings will be held to guide interventions at international, regional and national levels, and to maintain coherence and alignment with existing nutrition processes and mechanisms.